FodayFuard/Project/README.md

 LIMIT 15;
 ```
 Below is the result for the skills that pay the most for data analyst roles:

 ![Top Paying Skills](images/4.png)

-*Table above shows the skills that pay the most for full-time data analyst jobs in the United States.*
+*The Table above shows the skills that pay the most for full-time data analyst jobs in the United States.*
 ### 5️⃣ What are the most optimal skills to develop, balancing both market demand and salary potential?
 I fine tuned previous queries to rank the most optimal skills to learn for data analyst jobs in the United States based on demand and average yearly salary.
 ```sql